This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-There is a common misconception that jaundice isn’t a severe condition and that eventually, it will clear up on its own.
-While that may be true in some instances, in other cases a severe case of jaundice can lead to brain damage, which can cause cerebral palsy.
-Learn about the causes, different types, symptoms, and treatments of jaundice, as well as what to watch out for at home and when to call your baby’s doctor.
+There is a common misconception that jaundice isn’t a severe condition and that, eventually, it will clear up on its own.
+While that may be true in some instances, in other cases, a severe case of jaundice can lead to brain damage, which can cause cerebral palsy in an infant.
+With quick treatment, jaundice is reversible and causes no harm.

 According to the Centers for Disease Control and Prevention (CDC), jaundice is a medical condition marked by a yellowish tint to a newborn’s skin.
-Jaundice occurs when bilirubin breaks down in a baby’s body and i.
+Jaundice occurs when bilirubin accumulates in a baby’s body.
 Bilirubin is a yellowish-brown substance found in bile, created after the body’s older red blood cells break down.

 Newborns produce more red blood cells when compared to adults, which results in a higher turnover of the blood cells, leading to jaundice.
-Normally, the red blood cells eliminate via bowel movements, but if the infant’s intestines absorb the red blood cells, jaundice occurs.
-A newborn baby’s liver (especially those born prematurely) is still developing and may not be able to remove bilirubin yet.
+Usually, bilirubin is eliminated via bowel movements or broken down in the liver.
+A newborn baby’s liver (especially those born prematurely) is still developing and is less effective in removing bilirubin.

 Around 60% of all infants born in the United States have jaundice.
-While some infants have mild cases, the babies with high levels of bilirubin must be monitored closely as untreated jaundice can lead to severe medical problems, and in some cases, death.
+While some infants have mild cases, the babies with high bilirubin levels must be monitored closely as untreated jaundice can lead to severe medical problems and, in some cases, death.

 Different Types of Jaundice